Fuji FUJINON XF 60mm F/2.4 Macro vs. XF 56mm F/1.2

-While the FUJINON XF 60mm f/2.4 has been around for years, it was plagued by slow autofocus speeds and for many, too small a maximum aperture.
-Interestingly, the X-T1 and Fujifilm’s regular firmware updates have made huge improvements to the AF pace, but the size of the aperture wasn’t about to change.
-Enter the FUJINON XF 56mm f/1.2, the fast 85mm equivalent Fuji fans have been waiting for to round out their prime kits.
+The FUJINON XF 60mm f/2.4 was one of the three original lenses released with the Fujifilm X-Pro1.
+It has always had excellent options, but was plagued by slow autofocus speeds and for many, too small a maximum aperture.
+Newer cameras (X-T1 onwards) and Fuji’s regular firmware updates have made improvements to the autofocus pace, but the size of the aperture wasn’t about to change.
+That’s where the XF 56mm F/1.2 comes in.
+This was the fast 85mm equivalent Fuji fans have been waiting for to round out their prime kits.
 At f/1.2 it’s much faster, but it’s also bigger, heavier, and significantly more expensive.
-Are these tradeoffs worth the creamy bokeh making goodness of an f/1.2 lens?
+Are these tradeoffs worth the creamy bokeh making goodness of an f/1.2 aperture?
 Read on to find out.

 |Announced||January 9, 2012||January 6, 2014|